lzrwilliam/Bomberman-Project/README.md

   - **Reset Highscores**: Clears all high scores from existing players.
   - **Back**: Return to the primary menu options.

-    **I noticed the following bug: if we enter in the settings menu and exit from it, second time we want to enter in it, we cannot**.
+    **I noticed the following bug: if we want to exit or enter the settings menu (the second time), we cannot.
+Also, sometimes the SwPin of joystick presses himself!**.
 </details>

 <details>